NurRobin/RobCorp/Master/Current/RobCorp/Ranks/Court Jester.md

 ### Mission

-The Court Jester holds a unique and influential position within RobCorp, responsible for bridging communication gaps between clients and executives.
+The Court Jester holds a unique and influential position within [[RobCorp]], responsible for bridging communication gaps between clients and executives.
 More than just a morale booster, the Court Jester ensures smooth and effective interaction, particularly for clients involved in legacy services such as holo-memorials.
 By maintaining relationships, addressing concerns, and bringing a sense of reassurance to both clients and internal teams, the Court Jester is integral to fostering trust and loyalty in RobCorp’s brand.

 ### Core Responsibilities